-The District, in it's discretion is covered under the CalPERS retirement system.
-Contribution is paid jointly between the employee and the District.
-Public Employees' Pension Reform Act (PEPRA)"New Members" hired on or after January 1, 2013, are eligible for retirement benefits 2% at age 62 with 5 years of service.
-"Classic Members" CalPERS members as of December 31, 2012 are eligible for retirement benefits 2% at age 55 with 5 years of service.
+The District, in it's discretion is covered under the CaIPERS retirement system.
+The contribution is paid jointly between the employee and the District.
+Public Employees' Pension Reform Act (PEPRA) "New Members" hired on or after January 1, 2013, are eligible for retirement benefits 2% at age 62 with 5 years of service.
+"Classic Members" CaIPERS members as of December 31, 2012 are eligible for retirement benefits 2% at age 55 with 5 years of service.
 Full-time employees are also covered by the PERS '59 Survivor Benefit.
-Full-time employees do not participate in Social Security; Part-time employees are covered under Social Security and do not participate in the CalPERS system unless authorized by the General Manager.
-Part time employees that are included in the CalPERS program will not participate in Social Security.
+Full-time employees do not participate in Social Security; Part-time employees are covered under Social Security and do not participate in the CAL-Pers system unless authorized by the General Manager.
+Part time employees that are included in the CaIPERS program will not participate in Social Security.